 The primary difference between deactivating a user and deleting user is that deactivating a user means they can still be reactivated in the user menu.
-When a user is deleted, they're data is permanently removed and there is no way to restore that user.
+When a user is deleted, their data is permanently removed and there is no way to restore that user.

 If you give your 3rd party contractors access to Egnyte and their current contract has ended, ask yourself if you plan to hire them for a different project in the near future.
 If the answer is "yes", deactivating the users will be the preferred option.

-All content that is in shared folders remains, whether the user is deleted or deactivated.
+All content that is in Shared folders remains, whether the user is deleted or deactivated.

 Private folders and their content remain for deactivated users, but deleted users have their Private folders sent to Trash.
 We always recommend deactivating a user until you have a chance to review their Private folder for any content that should be moved to a Shared folder.

-If you delete a user and realize you needed something that was in their Private folder, the content can be restored from trash.
+If you delete a user and realize you needed something that was in their Private folder, the content can be restored from the trash.